nathashish99/nathashish99/README.md

 > MySQL

 ### 🎮 Guess-It: Number Guessing Game
-A console-based Java game for guessing numbers in limited attempts.
+A console-based Java game for guessing numbers in a limited attempts.
 > Core Java

 ---